Isin: Culture and literature

 The city lay on the Isinnitum Canal, part of a set of waterways that connected the cities of Mesopotamia.
 The patron deity of Isin was Nintinuga (Gula) goddess of healing, and a temple to her was built there.
 The Isin king Enlil-bani reported building a temple to Gula named E-ni-dub-bi, a temple for Sud named E-dim-gal-an-na, a temple E-ur-gi-ra to Ninisina, as well as a temple for the god Ninbgal.

 Ishbi-Erra continued many of the cultic practices that had flourished in the preceding Ur III period.
 He continued acting out the sacred marriage ritual each year.
 During this ritual, the king played the part of the mortal Dumuzi, and he had sex with a priestess who represented the goddess of love and war, Inanna (also known as Ishtar).
 This was thought to strengthen the king's relationship to the gods, which would then bring stability and prosperity on the entire country.

 The Isin kings continued also the practice of appointing their daughters official priestesses of the moon god of Ur.

 The literature of the period also continued in the line of the Ur III traditions when the Isin dynasty was first begun.
 For example, the royal hymn, a genre started in the preceding millennium, was continued.
 Many royal hymns written for the Isin rulers mirrored the themes, structure, and language of the Ur ones.
 Sometimes the hymns were written in the first person of a king's voice; other times, they were pleas of ordinary citizens meant for the ears of a king (sometimes an already dead one).

 It was during this period that the Sumerian King List attained its final form, though it used many much earlier sources.
 The very compilation of the List seems to lead up to the Isin Dynasty itself, which would give it much legitimacy in the minds of the people because the dynasty would then be linked to earlier (albeit sometimes legendary) kings.

+List of rulers

+The Sumerian King List (SKL) gives a list of the rulers of only one dynasty of Isin.
+The first Sealand, Kassite, and second Isin dynasties are known from the Babylonian King List (BKL).
+The following list should not be considered complete: